 The policies outlined in this document aim to provide overarching principles and guidelines to ensure a holistic collection strategy that will contribute a long-term impact to the continuing successes of research, teaching and learning at UCF.
 The goals are to establish a relatively consistent and clear baseline, and with flexibilities to emphasize the strengths and interdisciplinary nature of programs at UCF.
 They should be used in conjunction with the subject specific collection policies, including Specialized collections such as Special Collections & University Archives, Digital Collections, Government Documents.

-Except for the Health Sciences Library with its own budget and personnel dedicated to serve the College of Medicine, UCF Libraries is funded centrally to serve colleges and programs at all locations.
+Except for the Health Sciences Library with its own budget and personnel dedicated to serve the College of Medicine, UCF Libraries is funded centrally to serve all colleges and programs at all locations.
 The academic programs are increasingly more interdisciplinary between colleges and campuses, and the University has expanded in the number of campus locations.
 To achieve best cost efficiency within the budget limits and to serve as many users as possible, most library collections, including books, serve multiple UCF programs on one-copy.

 To support the missions and visions of UCF Libraries and to ensure fiscal responsibilities, collection decisions for how library resources are acquired and where the resources are housed are made by the UCF Libraries.
 Efforts should be put into understanding of current and future direction of the academic programs and research.
 A balance should be strived for meeting the present or short-term needs versus long-term projected needs.

 UCF Libraries offers a robust document delivery (DL) system and interlibrary loan (ILL) service to ensure UCF users at all locations have access to library resources at all locations and beyond.
 It is important to note that ILL/DL is subject to copyright restrictions.

 Quality of the collections embodies that of the University.
 Besides building collections supporting the research, teaching, and learning of the University, the authoritativeness of the author or editor, reputation of the publisher or platform, physical condition of the tangible items, rarity or uniqueness of the contents should all be considered.
 Perpetual ownership of the contents should be preferred for electronic acquisitions.
 Resources requiring a recurring financial commitment, either as a subscription or with a continuing access fee, shall be carefully examined periodically on archiving options to ensure the enduring vitality of the contents.

 Collection Selection Considerations